-All steps in processes for staff recruitment and employment conditions are outlined in the Staff Handbook that is provided in this link https://www.ubt-uni.net/wp-content/uploads/2024/10/Employee-Handbook-of-College-UBT-1.pdf.
+All steps in processes for staff recruitment and employment conditions outlined in the Staff Handbook.
 The staff engaged in the program includes only staff that have previously been certified by the Kosovo Accreditation Agency.

 Standard 3.2 The study program is supported by sufficient permanent academic staff who are adequately qualified to deliver the study program.
 (ESG 1.5)